gap-system/gap/INSTALL.md

 14. Expert Windows Installation

-These are the installation instructions for the GAP source distribution on UNIX (which covers Linux and OS X), and for the GAP binary distribution for Windows.
+These are the installation instructions for the GAP source distribution on Unix (which covers Linux and OS X), and for the GAP binary distribution for Windows.

 Alternative installation methods which aim to simplify the installation